IRS Forms

 • Unearned income includes interest, ordinary and qualified dividends, capital gains and distributions, rents, royalties, certain taxable scholarships, pensions, annuities, unemployment pay, some Social Security, and trust income.
 Wages are not unearned income.

 • Parents may elect Form 8814 instead of filing a separate child return in limited cases.
-For 2025, the child’s gross income must be below 13,500 dollars and only from interest and dividends, including capital gain distributions, with no withholding or estimated payments in the child’s name.
+For 2025, the child’s gross income must be more than 1,350 dollars but below 13,500 dollars and only from interest and dividends, including capital gain distributions, with no withholding or estimated payments in the child’s name.

 • In high investment income years, the Net Investment Income Tax can also apply.